tomzx/blog.tomrochette.com-content/agi/seed-ai/article.md

 * Self-improvement vs improvement vs learning
 * What kind of analysis can be done in order to reduce/discover isomorphic programs?
 * A seed AI is considered to be the minimal program that will produce a chain of self-improvements.
 This in turn means that the program will likely increase in length as its complexity increases.
 Furthermore, this also means that it will go through a series of implementations, some of which will contain the original seed ai code, and some which may not.
 What I'm trying to get at is that this "bootstrapped" seed AI will have many "appearances/forms", which means that we can look for seed AI at various stages in its evolution, hopefully finding any of which we can use to get the process going
+* Can we use AST analysis to determine the number of potential programs of breadth b and depth d?
+* What are the statistics on the number of parameters per function? (how many of arity 0, 1, 2, ...?)

 # Overview
 The goal of this study is to look into the constraints and requirements that goes into building what is called a *Seed AI*, that is, a program that is able to improve itself.